 Western sanctions against Syria have paralyzed its energy sector since 2011 when massive anti-government protests broke out, making it dependent on fuel imports.
 Data shows that over the past years Damascus was able to secure some of its energy needs in defiance of international pressure.
-Iran, for instance, despite delays, and vessels carrying LPG have managed to sail to Syria.
+Iran, for instance, is still supplying the Syrian government with crude oil despite delays, and vessels carrying LPG have managed to sail to Syria.
 Different tankers have been involved in moving oil to the country while employing classical schemes to avoid detection.
 Those tankers, and just like the ones which this article examines, have continued to make their way to Baniyas using maritime tactics to obfuscate the process of tracking them.
 However, these oil supplies are not enough to address local demand, and ordinary citizens are struggling daily to secure basic commodities, such as cooking gas.

 Syria is not the first country where long-established sanctions-busting practices have been employed to circumvent western restrictions on trade and energy supplies.